8 Computing persistent homology in Julia

 To compare two persistence diagrams, we need a notion of distance.
 The two standard choices are:

-The bottleneck distance is dominated by the single worst-matched feature; the Wasserstein distance accounts for all features.
+The bottleneck distance is controlled by the single worst match; the Wasserstein distance accumulates all matches.
 Both are available in PersistenceDiagrams.jl:

 d_bottle = Bottleneck()(res1[2], res2[2])